official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 emerge from the review of policy … on which we and the US Government are now embarked.”

-161. Lord Williams asked to see earlier drafts of the letter before responding.91
+161. Lord Williams asked to see earlier drafts of the letter before responding.[^91]

 162. The Attorney General concluded that it was still possible on balance to argue that the maintenance of the NFZs was justified, although that argument was now more questionable.

-163. Mr Brummell replied to Mr McKane on 12 February, setting out Lord Williams’ views.92 Mr Brummell reiterated a number of points made in previous letters.
+163. Mr Brummell replied to Mr McKane on 12 February, setting out Lord Williams’ views.[^92] Mr Brummell reiterated a number of points made in previous letters.
 He also wrote:

-91 Letter McKane to Cowper-Coles, 6 February 2001, ‘Iraq’.
+[^91]: Letter McKane to Cowper-Coles, 6 February 2001, ‘Iraq’.
-92 Letter Brummell to McKane, 12 February 2001, ‘Iraq: No Fly Zones (NFZs)’.
+[^92]: Letter Brummell to McKane, 12 February 2001, ‘Iraq: No Fly Zones (NFZs)’.

 220

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 “… the Law Officers have previously accepted that a respectable legal argument that force is justified on grounds of overwhelming humanitarian necessity can be made if: